 Let your team create issues effectively

-The Create issue screen may not seem as something that much important from the business point of view, even though it is the most used screen in Jira, and probably everyone had to fill one at least once in their career.
-No one likes scrolling through dozens of questions, which can even have nothing to do with our request or the question we answered two fields earlier.
-Dynamic Forms for Jira helps us with structuring the Create forms in such a way that it’s easier and faster for the users to fill in the relevant fields, and they don’t have to spend too much time on overthinking the meaning of a question on the form, because it’s not clear for them or isn’t necessary for certain issue types.
+The Create Issue screen may not seem as something very important from the business point of view, even though it’s the most used screen in Jira, and probably everyone had to fill one at least once in their career.
+No one likes scrolling through dozens of questions which can even have nothing to do with our request or the question we answered two fields earlier.
+Dynamic Forms for Jira helps us with structuring Create forms so it’s easier and faster for the users to fill in the relevant fields, and they don’t have to spend too much time on overthinking the meaning of a question on the form, because it’s not clear for them or isn’t necessary for certain issue types.
 Let’s put comfort and clarity in the first place when it comes to our employees’ work tools.

 If you’d like to learn more about Dynamic Forms for Jira, take a free 30-day trial from the Atlassian Marketplace.
 You can also book a live demo via Calendly, if you’d like to see the app in action, or read more on letting your team work faster and easier in Jira Software:

-- How to speed up Jira with Bundled Fields
+- How to speed up Jira performance with bundled custom fields

 Also published on the Atlassian Community.